Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds

-While a cold cloud encounter could increase $^{10}\text{Be}$ production in Earth's atmosphere, its detectability in deep-ocean sediments and iron-manganese crusts depends on the duration of the event, terrestrial variability in $^{10}$Be production and deposition, and exposure to HEPs and GCRs.
-In Figure \ref{fig:10Be_time_avg}, we show a time series of the $^{10}\text{Be}$ production rate while Earth was exposed to HEPs and GCRs (similar to the ecliptic collision in Figure \ref{fig:heliosphere}a).
-We model a cloud crossing that may have occurred 2-3 Mya, such as the crossing of the Local Lynx of Cold Clouds suggested by \cite{opher_possible_2024}, though our results can be generalized to other cloud crossing events.
+While a cold-cloud encounter could increase $^{10}\text{Be}$ production in Earth's atmosphere, its detectability depends on {heliospheric compression}, cloud size, terrestrial variability in $^{10}$Be production and deposition, and the rate at which Earth was exposed to HEPs and GCRs.
+In Figure \ref{fig:10Be_time_avg}, we show a time series of the $^{10}\text{Be}$ production rate while Earth {orbited through a compressed heliosphere with $r_{TS}=0.12$ AU}.
+We model a cloud crossing that may have occurred 2-3 Ma, though our results can be generalized to other cloud-crossing events.
 Outside the cloud, we calculate $^{10}\text{Be}$ production induced by GCRs at the average modulation of the solar cycle, assuming the heliosphere and ISM had similar size and density to today.
-During the cloud crossing, we assume a ratio of 80\% interstellar GCR exposure to 20\% HEP exposure per year on Earth, based on heliosphere simulations by \cite{opher_possible_2024} and \cite{opher_heliospheric_2025}.
-This corresponds to HEP exposure for over 2 months each year.
+During the crossing, we assume a ratio of 80\% interstellar GCR exposure to 20\% HEP exposure per year on Earth {\citep{opher_possible_2024}.} This corresponds to HEP exposure for over 2 months each year.